Click on pictures for larger image.

 Tim Bennett wanted to dispel a few notions.
 "Everyone assumes it's a lesbian campaign because it's her and they thought those other women were too.
 But Martina doesn't want to be positioned as a lesbian.
 She just wants automakers to speak to women in an intelligent way, something else few others do even today."

-Navratilova's iconic status as a lesbian was successfully used by Subaru to attract lesbian customers.
+Navratilova's iconic lesbian status was successfully used by Subaru to attract lesbian clientele.
 Her only regret is that it didn't happen while she was still playing*.
-"If I had been quiet about it, I would have had ads long before this,” she said.
-“It is a fact."
-In an interview with The New York Times, she said, "All most other advertisers could see was the fact I'm a lesbian.
+"If I had kept quiet about it, I would have had ads a long time ago.
+That's a fact."
+In an interview with The New York Times, she said, "All most other advertisers could see was the fact that I'm a lesbian.
 Subaru doesn't care.
-They see me as everything I am."
+They see me as all I am."

-At the same time, Subaru used actor Judge Reinhold and cycling superstar Lance Armstrong to address other market segments.
-All in all, they managed to pass Volkswagen, Mazda, BMW and Lexus in sales.
+At the same time, Subaru used actor Judge Reinhold and cycling superstar Lance Armstrong to appeal to other market segments.
+All in all, they managed to pass Volkswagen, Mazda, BMW and Lexus in sales at the time.

-They also became a sponsor of the Showtime series The "L" Word, and set up The Subaru Annual Rainbow Leadership Awards, introduced in 1996, by Martina Navratilova, Nancy Becker and Pam Derderian.
-The award is “to serve, as a meaningful way to further their commitment to help fund causes of importance to the lesbian and gay community".
+They also sponsored the Showtime series The "L" Word and hosted the Subaru Annual Rainbow Leadership Awards, introduced in 1996 by Martina Navratilova, Nancy Becker and Pam Derderian, the latter also pioneers in niche and LGBT marketing. .
+The award "serves to meaningfully fund charities that are of interest to the LGBT community".

 * Martina Navratilova came out as a lesbian in the early 80s (having just changed her Czech citizenship for an American one), but only after the height of her career did she become involved in (LGBT) marketing.
 Even though she won more tournaments than any other player in history, male or female, most companies were afraid of being endorsed by an open lesbian.
 She did have brief appearances for Apple Computer, LA Eyeworks and The New York Times and pitched for Prince racquets.